Digital pinhole photography with a home made pinhole lens

 This is what can happen when the pinhole in the unstable electrical tape starts to close up, but this kind of experimental photography is all about embracing imperfections!

-These images were all created with lens that had 5 pinholes all grouped fairly close together in the centre of the lens.
+These images were all created with a lens that had 5 pinholes all grouped fairly close together in the centre of the lens.
 You can see the pattern of pinholes clearly in most of these images.
 All these images have been treated with a set of curves in Lightroom to try and simulate the effect of cross processing.

 These images were all created using a lens with nine pinholes: one in the centre, and a ring of 8 near the edge of the lens.
 I thought this would give me a clear central image surrounded by a ring of images at edge of the frame.
 But they show how difficult it is to predict how images from multi-pinhole lenses will turn out!
 Most of the holes at the edge of the lens threw an image that didn't land on the sensor at all, meaning only 2 or 3 strong (and and a couple of faint) images have been recorded.
 But this unpredictability is all part of the fun!
 My advice is to use the fact that you can easily build, re-build and re-build again your lens to try lots of different hole patterns.